fm-chen/Summer-Project-Note/README.md

 1. <b>General-domain LM pretraining:</b> ULMFit has a pretrained model generated using an AWD-LSTM (as per Merity et al., 2017)) to develop a language model called Wikitext-103 and was trained of 28,595 preprocessed Wikipedia articles, totalling to 103 million words.
 2. <b>Target task LM fine-tuning:</b> Since the data for the target will likely come from a different distribution, ULMFit allows us to use the pre-trained language model anf fine-tune it (using the above techniques) to adapt to the idiosyncrasies of the target data.

+        -use full training set for fine-tuning

-3. <b>Target task classifier fine-tuning:</b> Once we save the updated weights from the language model fine-tuning step, we can fine-tune the classifier with gradual unfreezing and the other techniques described above to perform task-specific class prediction.
+4. <b>Target task classifier fine-tuning:</b> Once we save the updated weights from the language model fine-tuning step, we can fine-tune the classifier with gradual unfreezing and the other techniques described above to perform task-specific class prediction.

+        -use specific topic sub-set for training classifier -test using the seperate test set

 <b>Note:</b> for this stance classification task, only steps 2 and 3 are performed, and utilize the pretrained language model (step 1) from the fastai database.